New York City Subway: Construction methods

 When the IRT subway debuted in 1904, the typical tunnel construction method was cut-and-cover.
 The street was torn up to dig the tunnel below before being rebuilt from above.
 Traffic on the street above would be interrupted due to the digging up of the street.
 Temporary steel and wooden bridges carried surface traffic above the construction.

-Contractors in this type of construction faced many obstacles, both natural and man-made.
+Contractors in this type of construction faced many obstacles, both natural and human-made.
 They had to deal with rock formations and groundwater, which required pumps.
 Twelve miles of sewers, as well as water and gas mains, electric conduits, and steam pipes had to be rerouted.
 Street railways had to be torn up to allow the work.
 The foundations of tall buildings often ran near the subway construction, and in some cases needed underpinning to ensure stability.

 This method worked well for digging soft dirt and gravel near the street surface.
 Tunnelling shields were required for deeper sections, such as the Harlem and East River tunnels, which used cast-iron tubes.
 Rock or concrete-lined tunnels were used on segments from 33rd to 42nd streets under Park Avenue; 116th to 120th Streets under Broadway; 145th to Dyckman Streets (Fort George) under Broadway and St. Nicholas Avenue; and 96th Street and Broadway to Central Park North and Lenox Avenue.

 About 40% of the subway system runs on surface or elevated tracks, including steel or cast-iron elevated structures, concrete viaducts, embankments, open cuts and surface routes.
 As of 2019, there are 168 mi of elevated tracks.
 All of these construction methods are completely grade-separated from road and pedestrian crossings, and most crossings of two subway tracks are grade-separated with flying junctions.
 The sole exceptions of at-grade junctions of two lines in regular service are the 142nd Street and Myrtle Avenue junctions, whose tracks intersect at the same level, as well as the same-direction pairs of tracks on the IRT Eastern Parkway Line at Rogers Junction.

 The 7,700 workers who built the original subway lines were mostly immigrants living in Manhattan.

 More recent projects use tunnel boring machines, which increase the cost.
-They minimize disruption at street level and avoid already existing utilities.
+However, they minimize disruption at street level and avoid already existing utilities.
 Examples of such projects include the extension of the IRT Flushing Line and the IND Second Avenue Line.